New 3-D Printed Polymer Matrix Composites for Low-Cost Optoelectronic Manufacturing

 Zhibin Yu and Tarik Dickens are associate professors in the joint college’s Department of Industrial and Manufacturing and researchers at the High-Performance Materials Institute.
 They hope to solve some of the challenges associated with processing and manufacturing these types of devices.

 Organometal halide perovskites have garnered attention in the scientific community for their unique structural qualities.
-They are identified as a promising material used in photovoltaic and light-emitting devices.
-The team thinks they may hold a key to developing a new generation of low-cost composites used in optoelectronic manufacturing for radiation detectors.
+They have been identified as promising materials for photovoltaic and light-emitting devices.
+The team thinks they may hold the key to developing a new generation of low-cost composites used in optoelectronic manufacturing for radiation detectors.

-The researchers are synthesizing new semiconductor-polymer composites with better manufacturing flexibility than found with current materials.
-If successful, the composites can be processed into like commodity plastics by solution casting, hot pressing, melt extrusion and injection molding—techniques that allow manufacturers to produce radiation detectors of various shapes and sizes.
+The researchers are synthesizing new semiconductor-polymer composites with better manufacturing flexibility than current materials.
+If successful, the composites can be processed into commodity plastics by solution casting, hot pressing, melt extrusion, and injection molding—techniques that allow manufacturers to produce radiation detectors of various shapes and sizes.

 Why Does It Matter?

 There are several ways this research can enhance current nuclear material uses.
-For instance, in order to transport nuclear materials like highly enriched uranium and plutonium-239 on a vessel such as a ship, carriers must have radiation detectors large and accurate enough to safeguard the humans working around the materials.
-Large area, low-cost radiation detectors enhance operation efficiency and improve quality control in many industrial mining and metallurgical processes.
+For instance, to transport nuclear materials like highly enriched uranium and plutonium-239 on a vessel such as a ship, carriers must have large and accurate radiation detectors to safeguard the humans working around the materials.
+Large-area, low-cost radiation detectors enhance operation efficiency and improve quality control in many industrial mining and metallurgical processes.
 High-resolution pixelated radiation detector arrays also support nuclear medical diagnostics and boost the study of particle physics in outer space.

 The study also has important educational benefits for students at the joint college.
 The grant creates a new educational program at Florida Agricultural and Mechanical University, a historically Black public university.
 The study targets the training of underrepresented engineering students and fuels a workforce pipeline in manufacturing, electronics, semiconductors and national security industries.

-There is an educational element of the project that supports students.
+The project includes an educational element that supports students.
 The grant will create a new educational program at Florida Agricultural & Mechanical University (FAMU), a public Historically Black College/University.
-The study targets the training of underrepresented engineering students and fuels a workforce pipeline for the manufacturing, electronics, semiconductors and national security industries.
+The study targets the training of underrepresented engineering students and fuels a workforce pipeline for the manufacturing, electronics, semiconductors, and national security industries.

 Where’s the Money Coming From?

-The National Science Foundation (NSF) Excellence in Research, Division of Electrical, Communications and Cyber Systems from Equity for Excellence in STEM is funding the $499,776 study through FAMU.
-The Equity for Excellence in STEM (EES formerly known as HRD) program is the same division that sponsors the CREST award.
+The National Science Foundation (NSF) Excellence in Research, Division of Electrical, Communications and Cyber Systems from Equity for Excellence in STEM funds the $499,776 study through FAMU.
+The Equity for Excellence in STEM (EES, formerly known as HRD) program, is the same division that sponsors the CREST award.

 RELATED ARTICLES